asdawn/Fine3399-Official/README.md

 (3) Buy a new core board from bozztek\*

 Bozztek is the designer and producer of the sw799 core board.
-If you need a B2B contact, maybe you have to contact [bozztek](http://www.bozztek.com/).
+If you need a B2B contract, maybe you have to contact [bozztek](http://www.bozztek.com/).

 \* you still have to modify it to enable PCIE.